Our News | News Article

 The Covenant Foundation Announces New Grants

-Diverse Group of Jewish Educational Organizations and Initiatives Awarded Grants Totaling $1.2 Million
+Forward-Thinking Jewish Educational Organizations and Initiatives are Awarded a Total of $1.6 Million

-“We are going where risk and innovation intersect,” said Eli N. Evans, Chairman of the Board of Directors of The Covenant Foundation.
-“These new grantees have ideas and approaches of great promise for success, effect and adaptation elsewhere.
-They are change makers in Jewish education.”
+“We are going where bold ideas and dogged implementation reside,” said Eli N. Evans, Chairman of the Board of Directors of The Covenant Foundation.
+“These new grantees hold great promise for success, and are positioned to be change makers and models of creativity.”

 Foundation grants are divided into two categories: Signature grants, which provide funding for up to $250,000 for up to five years, and Ignition grants, of up to $20,000 for one year to support new and untested approaches.